 Well, don’t worry.
 As your Portland mover — and your long-distance mover, as well! — we’re here with some advice and tricks on how to pack books for moving.

 Tips for Packing Books

-However, if you start your book packing process willy-nilly, you’ll end up with ripped dust jackets and damaged corners.
+However, if you start your book-packing process willy-nilly, you’ll end up with ripped dust jackets and damaged corners.
 While that might add character to your books, it makes for terrible resale value if you were planning to get those to Powell’s later.

-If you are a seasoned Portlander or are just moving here from out of state and wanted to get a head start on blending in with the locals, you most likely have a fair amount of books.
-Keep in mind that when all stacked together, books tend to get very heavy, very quickly.
+If you are a seasoned Portlander or are just moving here from out of state and you want to get a head start on blending in with the locals, you most likely have a fair amount of books.
+Keep in mind that when all stacked together, boxes of books tend to get very heavy, very quickly.

 You might think that you’d need to lay your books down horizontally in your box to pack them snuggly, but with hardbacks, you can put them side by side like you would on a bookshelf, with the spines down and the pages facing up.

-Paperbacks can be stacked in your box horizontally too.
+Paperbacks can be stacked in your box horizontally, too.
 This option works best when your books fill the width of the box completely as well as all the way to the top.
 This prevents the books from sliding around in transit.